masonreynolds/Algorithm-Webapp/README.md

 make build
 ```

-and to run the build, run
+and to run the build, run the following command and navigate to [http://localhost:8080/Algorithm-Webapp](http://localhost:8080/Algorithm-Webapp).

 ```bash
 make run-build
 ```

-Alternatively, you can create a build and run it in one step by running
+Alternatively, you can create a build and run it in one step by running the following command and navigating to [http://localhost:8080/Algorithm-Webapp](http://localhost:8080/Algorithm-Webapp).

 ```bash
 make build-and-run